coursetable/coursetable/README.md

 1.  **Website**: The site you see when you go to [coursetable.com](https://coursetable.com).
 The code for this – the front-end site as well as the various back-end scripts that handle user actions – is contained within this repository.
 2.  **Crawler**: The scripts behind the scenes that actually get all the data from Yale’s websites.
 The code for this is in our [ferry](https://github.com/coursetable/ferry) repository.

-## Design:
+## Repository Layout

 The various functions of the website are compartmentalized as follows:

-- `/api`: An Express server for back-end logic going forward.
-Currently handles user challenges.
+- `/api`: An Express server for backend logic.
+- `/frontend`: The current face of the site, built with React.
+- `/web`: PHP scripts migrated from the old site.
-- `/dev_proxy`: Proxy configuration for relaying connections between services (e.g. authentication headers, CAS cookies, etc.)
+- `/proxy`: Proxy configuration for relaying connections between services (e.g. authentication headers, CAS cookies, etc.)
 - `/docker`: Configuration files for running everything together in Docker.
-- `/frontend`: The current face of the site, built in React.
-- `/sysadmin`: Administrative tools such as phpMyAdmin.
-- `/web`: Older PHP scripts migrated from the legacy site.
+- `/legacy`: Static HTML files from the old site.
+- `/scripts` and `/sysadmin`: Administration scripts and bootstrapping tools.

 ## How to develop